 minobsinnode = 5

-It resulted in 10-fold cross validation error 0.0908453290892268 which was quite similar to both our score in the public and private dashboard.
+This model resulted in a 10-fold cross validation error of 0.0908453290892268, which was quite similar to both our score in the public and private Kaggle dashboards.

-The rule we had to choose the final submission was simple.
-We decided to choose one that gave the lowest public score and the one that gave us the lowest 10-fold cross validation error (that turned out to be a little tough decision as we had other submissions with better public score, but still we decided to trust 10-fold cross-validation and actually it was the right choice.
-It was also not that easy decision to choose the model that was not really using all of these additional predictors we spent time creating).
-Eventually though the more advanced model (that resulted in our best public score) got also beaten by the simpler one.
+The rule we used to choose our final two submissions was simple: select the one that produced the lowest public Kaggle score, and the one that gave us the lowest 10-fold cross validation error.
+This actually turned out to be somewhat of a tough decision because we had other submissions with better public Kaggle scores.
+Nevertheless, we still decided to trust our 10-fold cross-validation and it turned out to be the right choice.
+(It was also not that easy of a decision to choose the model that was not really using all of these additional predictors that we had spent time creating!)
+In the end, the more advanced model –the one that resulted in our best public score– was also beaten by the simpler one.